emildrw/QuickTransfer/protocol.md

 # `QuickTransfer`'s protocol
 `QuickTransfer` works on TCP.
+All messages' headers start with 8 bytes -- an id of the message.

-1. Client send an "INIT" message to the server.
+1. Client send an "INIT____" message to the server.